 This is an excellent time to visit, and arguably the best time of the year.
 The average number of rainy days drops from around 12 in March and April, to 8 in May and just 5 in June.

 If you’re lucky, you can already feel like you’re in summer at the start of spring.
-This year I had my first beach day in mid March, when on one day temperatures reached 26 degrees C. In April, I already spent time around the beaches in the Algarve in the south of Portugal, though realistically most weeks were still too cold for beaches, with the warm season kicks off in earnest in May.
+This year I had my first beach day in mid March, when on one day temperatures reached 26 degrees C. In April, I already spent time around the beaches in the Algarve in the south of Portugal, though realistically most weeks were still too cold for beaches, with the warm season kicking off in earnest in May.

 From about late April or early May, the city of Lisbon is at its most beautiful time of the year, as Jacaranda trees begin to blossom and many of its squares and avenues turn purple.
 Outdoor activities begin to dominate the city life again, with people having drinks outside in the cobbled streets of Barrio Alto and along the Tagus river once again.